 Vienna Walks.
 If you are short on time to see fin-de-siècle Vienna, take the Art Nouveau walk.
 It is a condensed version of the two Vienna 1900 walks above.
 You will see key pieces of Vienna modernist architect Otto Wagner and of Vienna Secessionist Josef Maria Olbrich.
 Some of the more famous buildings of this style are scattered across Vienna, with a few of them in the outskirts.
 Unless you are an absolute fanatic, I’d recommend to focus on the great gems of this genre that you can find in the centre.
 Besides, you will be able to dive into Vienna’s most famous landmarked street market, the Naschmarkt.

 Go to Art Nouveau Walk.

 Vienna Walks.
 A courtyards walk through some of Vienna’s historic Pawlatschen houses takes you off the beaten track and gets you under the skin of Vienna’s urban life as it was 400 years ago and is now.
 Some of the courtyards hide lovely shops such as the gifts and accessories shop Vermischte Warenhandlung (photo) in Weihburggasse 16.
 Others, like the one of Alpenverein, include a climbing wall!
-Find out more in Courtyards Walk.
+Find out more in Vienna Insider Walk.

 Vienna Walks.
 If you have a hang for interior design, art, fashion, music, architecture, multimedia design, advertising or marketing, you will feel at home during this Art and Design Walk.
 It is a very relaxed mixture of museums, art crowd cafés and artisan shops.
 You can easily scale it up or down, depending on the amount of time you would like to spend in one place.
 Visit Art Walk.